SeisComP/seiscomp/doc/base/glossary.rst

       which refers to ``etc/key/seedlink/profile_geofon`` and ``etc/key/scautopick/profile_teleseismic``.
       Changing the profile changes the bindings of all stations that use this profile.

+   standalone module

+      A module that needs to convert the configuration or do not use the default configuration options (see below) is called a standalone modules.
+      Examples for standalone modules are :ref:`seedlink`, :ref:`slarchive` or :ref:`slmon`.

    trunk
-      The module and library collection which forms and uses the SeisComP3 framework.
+      The module and library collection which forms and uses the SeisComP framework.
 The Application class is part of this framework.
 All trunk modules share a common configuration schema and a database with Inventory, EventParameters, Configuration, Routing and QC schemas.